 through all pages, blog posts and comments from all spaces, we are left with a list of unused attachments.

-This in-memory list of unused attachments is displayed in a table on the same admin page, once the search background task has been successfully completed.
+This list of unused attachments is displayed in a table on the same admin page, once the search background task has been successfully completed.

-Search results update
+Search results upkeep

 It takes some time to search for unused attachments because all content needs to be processed: all pages, all blog posts and all comments from all spaces are inspected for both attachments and attachment references.
 During the search, and more likely after the search has finished, some of the processed content might have been modified, or removed, while new content might have been added.
-Because of this reason, the in-memory list of unused attachments might not be 100% accurate by the time it is viewed/used.
+Because of this reason, the list of unused attachments might not be 100% accurate by the time it is viewed/inspected.

-Once the in-memory list of unused attachments has been produced by the search process, it is kept up to date by listening to content modification events.
+Once the list of unused attachments has been produced by the search process, it is kept up to date by listening to content modification events.

 The only purpose of listening for these events is for taking attachments out of the list in case they become referenced by links or embedded as